learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 Ambassador has an excellent tutorial about rate limiting, so if you are interested in using that feature, you can head over to [Ambassador's official documentation](https://www.getambassador.io/user-guide/rate-limiting-tutorial/).

+You can extend Ambassador with [custom filters for routing](https://www.getambassador.io/docs/guides/filter-dev-guide), but it doesn't offer a rich plugin mechanism as Kong.

 ## Option 3 — Gloo things together

 Ambassador is not the only Envoy-powered ingress which can be used as API Gateway.